TheClutchC/tree-node-project/README.md

 -A factory generator where when the "+ Add Factory" button is clicked, will generate a single factory.
 Button can be clicked as many time as wanted.
 Will also generate setting buttons with each factory but these are not currently active.

--Backend can be accessed by going to `localhost:8080` in your browser when running backend.
+-Backend can be accessed by going to `localhost:7000` in your browser when running backend.
--`localhost:8080` or `localhost:8080/` will return "You have reached 8080 homebase" -`localhost:8080/login` will return "You have reached /login" -`localhost:8080/login/fetchLogin` will return "You have reached /login/fetchLogin"
+-`localhost:7000` or `localhost:7000/` will return "Server Running" -`localhost:7000/login` will return "Login Page" -`localhost:7000/login/fetchLogin` will return "Register New User"

 ## Root Directory Scripts

 In the project root folder, you can run:

-### `npm run dev`
+### `npm run both`

 When run within root folder, runs backend and frontend concurrently using "concurrently" npm package.\
-Backend server set to run on port 8080.\
+Backend server set to run on port 7000.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you save changes on frontend or backend using nodemon.\